ModelZoos/TransformerModelZooDataset/README.md

 ## Further information

-For the full dataset we will provide further code for the evaluation of the models in the zoo as well as code to create and evaluate the model soups.
+For the full dataset we will provide further code for the evaluation of the models in the zoo as well as code to create and evaluate the model soups as well as the neural lineage predicition.
 Additionally, we will provide a general dataset class that can be used to load multiple models at once including configuration and results and evaluate them automatically.